-It’s great to follow a daily nap and feeding routine that follows clock timings rather than shifting everything based on wake windows by around 3 to 4 months, or no later than 6 months.
+It’s great to follow a daily nap and feeding routine that follows clock timings rather than shifting everything based on wake windows by around 4 months, or no later than 6 months.

-Why is it best to switch from wake windows to a routine around 3 to 4 months?
+Why is it best to switch from wake windows to a routine around 4 months?

 Babies begin to develop a circadian rhythm (biological clock) in the first 3 months.
 This internal clock regulates various aspects of their physiology, including sleep and wake patterns, alertness, hunger, hormone production, and temperature rhythms [1].